zhangyics/EN_lancoPKU/README.md

 - ### [Deconv Dec](https://github.com/lancopku/DeconvDec)

-  Code for “Deconvolution-Based Global Decoding for Neural Machine Translation”[[pdf]](https://arxiv.org/pdf/1806.03692.pdf).
+  Code for “[Deconvolution-Based Global Decoding for Neural Machine Translation](https://arxiv.org/pdf/1806.03692.pdf)”.
 This work proposes a new NMT model that decodes the sequence with the guidance of its structural prediction of the context of the target sequence.
 The model gets very competitive results.
 It is robust to translate sentences of different lengths and it also reduces repetition phenomenon.

 - ### [bag-of-words](https://github.com/lancopku/bag-of-words)

-  Code for “Bag-of-Words as Target for Neural Machine Translation”[[pdf]](https://arxiv.org/pdf/1805.04871.pdf).
+  Code for “[Bag-of-Words as Target for Neural Machine Translation](https://arxiv.org/pdf/1805.04871.pdf)”.
 This work uses both the sentences and the bag-of-words as targets in the training stage, which encourages the model to generate the potentially correct sentences that are not appeared in the training set.
 Experiments show the model outperforms the strong baselines by a large margin.

 - ### [ACA4NMT](https://github.com/lancopku/ACA4NMT)

-  Code for “Decoding History Based Adaptive Control of Attention for Neural Machine Translation”[[pdf]](https://arxiv.org/pdf/1802.01812.pdf).
+  Code for “[Decoding History Based Adaptive Control of Attention for Neural Machine Translation](https://arxiv.org/pdf/1802.01812.pdf)”.
 This model learns to control the attention by keeping track of the decoding history.
 The model is capable of generating translation with less repetition and higher accuracy.